COS301-SE-2025/CRISP/UserManagementStory.md

 Organization activation/deactivation capabilities

 #### AC5.2 - Organization-Based User Isolation (Functional)
-Users can only see and interact with users from their organization (except system admins) Organization administrators cannot access users from other organizations Data and permissions are scoped to organization boundaries Cross-organization data sharing requires explicit permissions
+Users can only see and interact with users from their organization (except BlueVisionAdmins) Publishers can manage users within their organization Viewers cannot access or manage users from any organization Data and permissions are scoped to organization boundaries Cross-organization data sharing requires explicit permissions